xpilot-project/docs/docs/faq.md

 If you recently created or reactivated your VATSIM account, you will need to wait a few minutes for your account to synchronize with the servers; and in some cases, up to 24-hours.
 Until your account is synchronized, you will not be able to use voice &mdash; only text.
 You must also take and pass the "P0: Basic VATSIM Member" exam.
 Otherwise, check your credentials and try again; the password is case sensitive.

 ## CSL Installation: The X-Plane folder is not readable (Windows Users)
 If you get this error while trying to install the CSL model set, it means your user does not have permission to access the folder where X-Plane is installed.
-Try running the xPilot client as an Administrator and try agian.
+Try running the xPilot client as an Administrator and try again.

 ![X-Plane folder is not readable](media/XplaneFolderNotReadable.png ':size=250')